ZhaofengWu/PaoDing/README.md

 # PaoDing

-An NLP-oriented PyTorch wrapper that makes your life easier.
+An opiniated NLP-oriented PyTorch wrapper that makes your life easier.
 It is in spirit similar to AllenNLP.
 The goal of this library is to hide all boilerplate code.
 I created it so that I don't have to dig through the codebase to understand how something works in other libraries or create a PR every time I find something inconvenient to use.
+Also, perhaps in contrast to other libraries, the hiding of boilerplate is aggressive -- when something could either be hidden or not hidden, it usually errs on the side of hiding it.

 NB: if you want to use this library for development, it might be easier to `pip install -e .` from source, so that you can put breakpoints anywhere.